 Diesel Era

-The above two early 1970 photos just may be the only ones that I ever shot at Bayshore Roundhouse.
+The above two early 1970 photos just may be the only ones that I personally shot at Bayshore Roundhouse.

 In the garden, circa about 1978, we see commute GP9E #3193, SW1500 #2424 and SW900E #1196.
 The 1196 was the first diesel that i ever rode under the employ of SP - as a student switchman at College Park Yard in San Jose.
 Photos above and below: photographer unknown, courtesy George Solimine Jr.